Best Things to Do in Sydney — A Local's Guide 2026

 What are the best things to do in Sydney for first-time visitors?

-For first-time visitors the essentials are the Harbour - seen from multiple vantage points including Mrs Macquarie's Chair, Nielsen Park and the Manly Ferry - the Bondi to Coogee coastal walk, The Rocks for history, and at least one day trip to the Blue Mountains.
-A private guided tour is the best way to cover all of this with the insider knowledge that transforms a good trip into an unforgettable one.
+For first-time visitors the essentials are the harbour — seen from multiple vantage points including Mrs Macquarie's Chair, Nielsen Park, and the Manly Ferry — the Bondi to Coogee coastal walk, The Rocks for history, and at least one day trip to the Blue Mountains.

 How many days do you need in Sydney?